-38 BUILDING MANAGEMENT AND SERVICES BUILDING MANAGER CERTIFICATE Program Coordinator: jgossen@vcc.ca 604.871.7000, ext.
-8670 Program Assistant: mmcilwaine@vcc.ca 604.871.7000, ext.
+BUILDING MANAGER CERTIFICATE Program Coordinator: jgossen@vcc.ca 604.871.7000, ext.
+8670 Program Assistant: mmcilwaine@vcc.ca 604.871.7000. ext.
 8711 Building management is a growing industry throughout British Columbia and there is an increasing need for well-trained managers for residential, commercial, and industrial complexes.
 VCC's Building Manager Certificate is designed to provide a strong foundation for students who wish to begin a career in this competitive field, or to improve the skills of current caretakers/managers.
 This program provides training in key areas of building management and leadership including landlord-tenant law, basic building maintenance, fire safety and security, relevant office forms, and record keeping.
 Additional topics explored include goal setting, problem solving techniques, staff supervision, and tenant/owner relations.
 Program graduates will be prepared to work as on-site apartment building managers or to function as building service supervisors in hospitals, schools, and commercial buildings.
-Program specific admission requirements Vancouver Community College is a post-secondary institution committed to educating adult learners.
+PROGRAM SPECIFIC ADMISSION REQUIREMENTS Vancouver Community College is a post-secondary institution committed to educating adult learners.
 Applicants should be at least 18 years of age or secondary school graduates.
 The Law and Tenant Relations and Building Service Management courses require a minimum English proficiency of Grade 10 level (English 059).
-Because these courses cover legal and supervisory topics, strong expression and comprehension skills are required to complete assignments and other written work.
-REQUIRED COURSES:

-Law and Tenant Relations (REAL 1101)

-Building Maintenance & Cost Control (REAL 1102)

-Building Cleaning (REAL 1103)

-Building Service Management (REAL 1110)
+These courses cover legal and supervisory topics that require students to use strong expression and comprehension skills to complete assignments and other written work.
+REQUIRED COURSES: Law and Tenant Relations (REAL 1101) Building Maintenance and Cost Control (REAL 1102) Building Cleaning (REAL 1103) Building Service Management (REAL 1110) COURSE DESCRIPTIONS:

-COURSE DESCRIPTIONS: